Technigo/project-express-api/README.md

 # Project Express API

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This is the first backend project I've ever built!
+The focus was on how to build an API with a few RESTful endpoints.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+Since we're not using databases yet I used a hard-coded set of data that I found on Kaggle, that I stored as a JSON-file.
+The data presents the top 100 trending books on Amazon right now.
+It was fun going back to somewhat "basic" vanilla-JS, using all the array methods such as .find(), .filter() and .slice() to make the different endpoints.
+I've been practising on how to use RESTful routing and I went back on forth between what would be the most logic way to formulate the endpoints.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+View the deployed project here: https://books-toplist-100.onrender.com/